DiegelD/CarND-Path-Planning-Project/README.md

 So in the function `get kinematics` file `Car.cpp` depending on the current conditions and the non-ego vehicle conditions the further trajectory states are set.

 ##### Velocity control
-So control the velocity and max. acceleration of the vehicle a pritty nice and simple calculatio is used.
+To control the velocity and max. acceleration of the vehicle a pretty nice and simple calculation is used.
-On the first step the new max velocity is set to ensure an cofortable max. aceleration and decelreation smaller `10m/s^2`.
-The variable `max_acceleration` with a actual vale 0f 0.224 also ensures the the acceleration chang is max `10m/s^2`. line `162s`.
+On the first step the new max velocity is set to ensure an cofortable max. aceleration and decelreation.
+The variable `max_acceleration` with a actual vale 0f 0.224 also ensures an acceleration change of max `10m/s^2`. line `162s`.
 ```c
 double max_velocity_accel_limit = this->max_acceleration + this->v;